A brand that shows the way

 The Olé way is a philosophy.
 But the Olé way is also a non-linear path with twists and turns – hence the shape of the new logo.

-The resulting brand encapsulates and tells a new authentic story that has resonated deeply with staff, players, family and key sponsors.
+Now the resulting brand encapsulates and tells a new authentic story that has resonated deeply with staff, players, family and key sponsors.
 This has galvanised the organisation at every level and paves the way for success for decades to come.

 “It’s incredible.
 It’s brought to life visually what the organisation stands for.
 It freshened everything up and given the organisation more pride in our look and feel, while relating to the academy philosophy and our way of doing things.”